-The future of manufacturing Bookmark has been added
+The future of manufacturing has been saved

 The future of manufacturing

 The changing economics of production and distribution, along with shifts in consumer demand and the emergence of “smart” products, are pushing manufacturers to explore radically new ways of creating and capturing value.